liferay/liferay-docs/develop/tutorials/articles/310-troubleshooting/01-resolving-bundle-requirements.markdown

 # Resolving Bundle Requirements [](id=resolving-bundle-requirements)

-If one of your bundles imports a package that no other bundle in your Liferay OSGi runtime exports, you’ll get a bundle exception.
-Here’s an example
+If one of your bundles imports a package that no other bundle in the Liferay OSGi runtime exports, you get a bundle exception.
+Here's an example
 exception:

     ! could not resolve the bundles: [com.liferay.messaging.client.command-1.0.0.201707261701 org.osgi.framework.BundleException: Could not resolve module: com.liferay.messaging.client.command [1]